fbuchinger/jquery.layoutstats/README.md

 ```

 ### Text-related metrics
-At the moment, jQuery.layoutstats only collects text-related metrics, because they are easy to gather and still reveal important information about the layout and styling of a web page.
-When calculating these metrics, jQuery.layoutstats only considers the visible text nodes of a web page.
+At the moment, layoutstats.js only collects text-related metrics, because they are easy to gather and still reveal important information about the layout and styling of a web page.
+When calculating these metrics, layoutstats.js only considers the visible text nodes of a web page.
 Hidden text (which might be caused by the usage of menu systems or Infinite Scroll) is ignored.

 - `textVisibleCharCount`: is the number of visible characters on the web page.
 The metric shows how much text content is available on a page.
 The number roughly corresponds to the copied text length from a web page (i.e. select all text on the page and then paste it to a text editor)
 - `textTopFont`: the name of the most frequently used font on the page (the one that most text characters are rendered with)